carterhall/PortAudio_Jai/README.md

 # PortAudio module for Jai

 This repo is used to build PortAudio and generate Jai bindings for it.
+The actual Jai module, suitable for copying elsewhere, is the `PortAudio/` subdirectory.

 This is all kind of a pain.
 We could ship prebuilt PortAudio binaries, but as I understand it, we can't ship it with ASIO support, because of Steinberg's license agreement.